Hembitec/page-assistant-chrome-extention/README.md

 ## Setup and Configuration

-To use the Page Assistant extension, you need to configure your AI provider and API key:
+To use the InsightLens extension, you need to configure your AI provider and API key:

 1. Right-click the extension icon in your browser toolbar and select "Options".
 2. On the options page, choose your preferred AI provider (OpenAI or Gemini).